Using NVIDIA GPU Cloud with Oracle Cloud Infrastructure

 In the Create Instance dialog box, specify the instance name, and select the availability domain for the instance.

-Select Bare Metal Machine for Shape Type.
+Select Virtual Machine or Bare Metal Machine for Instance Type.

 Select the shape you want to use for Shape.